Politics

 The statement comes after Trump threatened to "obliterate" Iran's power plants unless Tehran reopens the Strait of Hormuz — a maritime chokepoint through which roughly one-fifth of the world's oil supply flows — within 48 hours.

-After two days of "very good and productive conversations" with Iran, Trump said he had ordered the Pentagon to postpone the attacks, pending the outcome of the ongoing discussions this week.
+After "very good and productive conversations" with Iran in the last two days, Trump said he had ordered the Pentagon to postpone the attacks, pending the outcome of the ongoing discussions this week.

 The U.S.-Israeli aerial campaign against Iran, now in its fourth week, has prompted widespread Iranian retaliatory strikes across the Middle East and driven a global surge in energy prices.